Departmental Goals and Objectives

 Examines the important issues of the world economy including globalization, international trade and investment, the rise and impact of multinational corporations, the role of multilateral institutions, and underdevelopment and poverty alleviation.
 Important social issues as well as regional case studies are analyzed.

 PSC 464.
 ECCE: Latin American Politics.
 3,4 Hours.

 This course explores cultural and institutional trends in Latin America and studies, in more depth, four country cases.
 In addition, the course analyzes the evolution of U.S. policy in Latin America and examines current foreign policy issues such as immigration, drug trafficking, and economic trade.
-Course Information: This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.
+Course Information: Undergraduates are restricted to 3 credit hour sections; graduates are restricted to 4 credit hour sections.
+This course fulfills an Engaged Citizenship Common Experience requirement at UIS in the area of Global Awareness.

 PSC 465.
 ECCE: Latina/o USA.
 4 Hours.